UCOP Cascade Help

 I can't find something within my website.

-When creating, uploading and moving assets, it can be easy to misplace or lose track of them.
-Paying close attention to the Parent Folder setting will help avoid this problem:
+When creating or uploading assets, it can be easy to misplace or lose track of them.
+Paying close attention to the Placement Folder field will help avoid this problem:

 If you truly can't locate an asset you know exists, you can use the Search function in the upper-right corner.